f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

         "f5-system-partition:iso-version": "{{velos_partition_iso_image}}"
     }

 If the compatibility check passes then you will get a message like the one below, and it is safe to install the new image via the set-version API call.
-Note, it will estimate the time for the upgrade to complete, as well as list the number of reboots required.
+Note, that it will provide an estimate of the time for the upgrade to complete, as well as list the number of reboots required.

 .. code-block:: json